 It didn’t take much to convince the clients of the numerous advantages of my father’s employ.
 There was only the possible disadvantage of his advanced age, but otherwise he was the obvious candidate.
 Indeed, there was even a sort of snob factor, dare one say novelty bonus, in employing an architect quite so venerable – for in today’s culture, both the very young and very old are inherent stars.

-My father knew Le Corbusier, Frank Lloyd Wright and Alvar Aalto.
+My father knew modernist architects such as Le Corbusier, Frank Lloyd Wright and Alvar Aalto.
 He worked for Britain’s then pre-eminent modernists Jane Drew and Maxwell Fry (turning up at their Bedford Square offices during the Blitz only to find a smoking hole), and to list all the celebrated designers and artists with whom he worked, or whose work he has collected, is a history of the 20th century in itself.

 I grew up in the ultimate midcentury modern milieu – our early Victorian villa in Islington disproving the cliche that all modernist architects lived in Georgian houses – where the pots were by Lucie Rie, the fabrics designed by my mother for Heal’s, the paintings by Patrick Heron, and the furniture by Finn Juhl, one of my father’s closest friends and a regular visitor.
 Other visitors included engineer Ove Arup, who always carried chopsticks in his pinstripe suit, and Edgar Kaufmann Jr. A writer and art collector, Kaufmann was mostly celebrated for having persuaded his parents to employ Lloyd Wright as the architect for their weekend retreat, the result being America’s most famous modern house, Fallingwater.